ieisystem/ieisystem.inmanage/README.md

 # ieisystem InManage Collection

-This repo contains the `ieisystem.inmanage` Ansible Collection. ieisystem Server supports ansible management device,Basic management of the server based on restful interface.
+This repo contains the `ieisystem.inmanage` Ansible Collection.
+Collections are used to manage common IEIT servers, and Basic management of the server based on restful interface.
+Including server BMC configuration, firmware upgrade, BIOS configuration and other functions.

+.

 ## Tested with Ansible